The 7 Sacraments of the Church

 The Catholic Church recognizes 7 sacraments:

-- Rite of Christian Initiation of Adults (RCIA) – the process of initiation (Baptism, Confirmation, Eucharist) into the Body of Christ and the Roman Catholic Church for all those who are not baptized.
-If interested, please contact the Parish Center.
-Baptized non-Catholics and adult Catholics, who have not been Confirmed, are encouraged to call Sr. Mary Selina at 973-763-5454, ext.
+Rite of Christian Initiation of Adults (RCIA) – the process of initiation (Baptism, Confirmation, Eucharist) into the Body of Christ and the Roman Catholic Church for all those who are not baptized.
+Baptized non-Catholics as well as those adult Catholics who have not been Confirmed, are encouraged to call Sr. Mary Selina at 973-763-5454, ext.
 248 for information on this process.

 Sacrament of Reconciliation (Confession)